Best described by a student, who after I had 3 bad attacks of Bells Palsy said, "Never mind Angus, you always looked like an angry boiled egg".

 I do stuff that's mostly choreographic and based on movement.

-Made and directed around 85 pieces, funded, un-funded, awarded, commissioned.
+I've made and directed around 85 pieces, funded, un-funded, awarded, commissioned.
 Many made in unusual ways and unusual places, across Europe, North and South America, Canada and the far east.

 Taught for years at ArtEZ and EDDC Arnhem, The Scottish School of Contemporary Dance, Dartington College of Arts and Falmouth University.